 This semester, more than 40 LP activities will be hosted entirely online.

-What is the Learning Passport program?
 This initiative is designed to enhance your learning and may improve your course marks through your participation in select activities within the Business and Tourism Department, MSVU, and the broader community.
-Information sessions about the LP program will be held on September 17 and 18.
+Information sessions about the LP program will be held on January 19 and 20.
 A list of activities as well as any special requirements and instructions can be found on the LP Moodle site.
-Student reflections and activity surveys are required within 48 hours after attending an activity.
-Late and incomplete student reflections and surveys will not be accepted.
-All activities must be attended on or before November 25 to be eligible for bonus points to be applied to your final course marks.
+Students must complete a reflection/survey activity form within 48 hours after attending/accessing an activity BUT NO LATER THAN March 25th 2021.
+Late or incomplete student reflection/survey activity forms will not be accepted.
+All activities must be attended AND REFLECTIONS/SURVEY ACTIVITY FORMS SUBMITTED on or before March 25th 2021 to be eligible for bonus points to be applied to your final course marks.

 Enroll today on the new Moodle site!